 // ** MySQL settings - You can get this info from your web host ** // /** The name of the database for WordPress */ define( 'DB_NAME', 'newwpsite' ); /** MySQL database username */ define( 'DB_USER', 'root' ); /** MySQL database password */ define( 'DB_PASSWORD', '' );

-- The next screen will confirm the successful database configuration.
+- Click Submit.
+The next screen will confirm the successful database configuration.

 - In the next screen, provide information about your website and set the username and password to access the WordPress dashboard.

-- This will show the success message and the button to launch the very well-known WordPress dashboard login page.
+- This will show a success message and a button to launch the WordPress dashboard login page.

-- That’s all you need to do to install WordPress locally on your Windows machine.
+That’s all you need to do to install WordPress locally on your Windows machine.

-Install WordPress on Mac
+Installing WordPress on macOS

 Step 1: Download MAMP